 - Breakout session (two groups) to discuss, complement or remove scenario descriptions (two scenarios per group)

 - FUTURE III: Desired and probable scenarios – voting, discussion and recommendations for action

 - Voting: Which scenario is most probable and which most desirable in 2030?

 - Summary and discussion of voting results: comparison of desired and probable scenario within the workshop and a conducted online survey, discussion about how desire and reality could and should be matched

 The COVID-19 pandemic in 2020 has made it particularly clear that efforts must be made to ensure that even persons without special needs have access to education.
 The use of digital technologies represents a great potential for the inclusion of persons with disabilities in learning and teaching processes.
 However, the rapid developments in 2020 seen in online education and particularly in “emergency remote teaching” call even more for technologies that consider the needs of persons with disabilities.

 Researchers at HU Berlin and DFKI are currently working on various inclusion- and accessibility-related questions ranging from education in schools and universities to vocational training and rehabilitation.
 The respective projects also faced some challenges due to the pandemic situation and required finding new suitable solutions.

-In this workshop, we would like to present current work of the research groups.
-Also, bringing together researchers from various disciplines, we want to discuss challenges that emerged during the pandemic situation and the potential of EdTech applications to address them.This workshop invites researchers to present related research and develop possible future(s) of digitally supported inclusive education and training.
+researchers from various disciplines, we want to discuss challenges that emerged during the pandemic situation and the potential of EdTech applications to address them.This workshop invites researchers to present related research and develop possible future(s) of digitally supported inclusive education and training.
 The following questions will guide the workshop.
 What specific needs and conditions should be met to provide successful technological support for inclusive (online) education?
 What developments are currently emerging in the field of assistive AI technologies?
 Which long-term implications can be derived for possible future developments?